Kiros (footballer)

-Kiros Stanlley Soares Ferraz (born 21 August 1988), known as just Kiros, is a Brazilian football player.
-He plays for Gol Gohar Sirjan in the Persian Gulf Pro League.
+Kiros Stanlley Soares Ferraz (born 21 August 1988), known as just Kiros, is a Brazilian professional footballer.
+He plays as a forward for Petrolina in the Campeonato Brasileiro Série D.

 Career

 Kiros played the majority of his career in the Brazilian State Leagues with occasional appearances in the second, third, and fourth divisions.
-Kiros joined J2 League club Kyoto Sanga FC in 2016.
+He joined J2 League club Kyoto Sanga FC in 2016.
 In August 2017, Kiros signed a contract with Persian Gulf Pro League side Zob Ahan.
-He signed a 3 years contract with Sepahan in summer 2018 and became league top scorer at the first season.
+He signed a three-year contract with Sepahan in summer 2018 and became league top scorer at the first season.

-Sepahan

-He signed a 3 years contract with Sepahan In May 2018 and became league top scorer at the first season.